Average time it takes to be seen by a provider

 Foot Doctors

 Foot doctors, also known as podiatrists, are physicians who are uniquely qualified to diagnose and treat the foot, ankle and associated structures of the leg based on the medical and surgical training that they receive.
 They help correct and prevent deformities, restore mobility and treat infections.
 They also help patients understand the basics of how to look after their feet and what type of shoes to wear.
-According to the Podiatric Medical Board of California, about eight out of 10 Americans have experienced foot problems as a result of wearing ill-fitting shoes.
+According to the Podiatric Medical Board of California, about eight out of 10 adults have experienced foot problems as a result of wearing ill-fitting shoes.

 The primary responsibilities of a foot doctor are: